redhousestudio/redhousestudio.github.io/_projects/project1807-HaniaEsia.md

   - img: project1807-image03-thumb.png
 ---

-Glass is the first single of the new solo album of Polish artist Hania Rani.
-She recorded the compositions on many different locations and I mixed to highlight all the different aspects and colors of her beautiful music.
+Thank god I met Polish artist, pianist, composer and musician Hania Rani.
+Esja is her debut solo album and it is her first, real, personal statement as an artist.
+She recorded the compositions on many different locations and I mixed to highlight all the different aspects and colors of her beautiful piano sounds.

+Glass is the first single out now:

 <iframe src="https://open.spotify.com/embed/track/5kYsdjnafWJWcVbVD7Zw6Y" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-You can pre-order the album [here](https://haniarani.bandcamp.com):
+Full album will be released in April, pre-order the album [here](https://haniarani.bandcamp.com).